Data for Trees in Python

 print(v)

-{Unfortunately, when we run our code, we get}
+Unfortunately, when we run our code, Python raises an error.

 NameError: name 'Node' is not defined.
 Did you mean: 'None'?